Jim Penman: Research interests

+Political activities

+Penman joined the Libertarian Party in October 2025, with The Australian reporting that his focus would be on housing policies, and that Penman is considering standing for election.

 Personal life

-Penman has been married four times and has 11 children.
+Penman has been married four times and has 10 children.
 He was an atheist up to his conversion to Christianity in 1979 and he describes himself as an evangelical Christian.
-He attends a conservative creationist church, although he himself is an evolutionist.
+He attended a conservative creationist church, although he himself is an evolutionist.
+He is currently a member of Crossway Baptist Church.